Leibniz-HBI/ukraine_twitter_data/README.md

 With the [focalevents](https://github.com/ryanjgallagher/focalevents) tool by @ryanjgallagher using our Academic Twitter API access.

-We query tweets that contain the keyword 'ukraine' and filter for languages detected by Twitter.
+We query tweets that contain the keywords stated above and filter for languages detected by Twitter.

 We started collecting tweets on 24.
 February, backfilling tweets since 1.
 February.